zapnap/resque_mailer/README.md

 Note that recent (2.0+) versions of Resque::Mailer only work with Rails 3.x.
 For a version compatible with Rails 2, specify v1.x in your Gemfile.

+## Installation

+Install the gem:

+    gem install resque_mailer

+If you're using Bundler to manage your dependencies, you should add it to your Gemfile:

+    gem 'resque' # or a compatible alternative / fork gem 'resque_mailer'

 ## Usage

 Include Resque::Mailer in your ActionMailer subclass(es) like this: